Margaret Redmond: Trinity Church windows

 Redmond created two stained glass windows for the church in 1927.
 She was the only woman artist whose work was displayed in the church's sanctuary.
 In the northwest vestibule, she created a large, memorial window for the Carey family, titled, Solomon and Sheba, and David and Samuel.
 In the nave are four smaller memorial windows created by Redmond for the Lovering family, titled the Evangelists and Apostles.

 In the 1930s Redmond was hired to create a memorial window for the parish house at Trinity church, a memorial for fellow painter, Susan Hinckley Bradley.
 For Bradley's memorial, Redmond created a tree of life, using large areas of white glass combined with jewell toned glass.
 The window was installed and dedicated in 1931.
+The only window at All Saints' Church in Peterborough, New Hampshire that was not created by Charles Connick and his studio, is the Isaiah window by Redmond.
+The Isaiah window on the west wall of the Lady Chapel portrays "The Prophecy" of Isaiah and "The Betrothal" of Mary and Joseph.